h0tp-ftw/anki-addon-vscode-setup/README.md

 If Anki opens up when you do the debugging, CONGRATULATIONS!

 Once you learn about debugging, it can be very valuable to get your code tested !

+You can also repeat this guide to create multiple environments for your Anki add-ons !

 ## Limitations
 - Anki addons can change thousands of files, so you should use this to test code changes and use another workspace to commit changes.
 Directly committing from this can be messy.